 [Rule 5-46] (IEPD) (Constraint)

-An IEPD MUST contain a conformance assertion artifact that is identified by a c:ConformanceAssertion element in its MPD catalog document.
+An IEPD MUST contain a conformance assertion artifact that is identified by a c:ConformanceAssertion element in its IEPD catalog document.

 A conformance assertion provides information to increase the level of confidence that an IEPD was checked for NIEM conformance and quality.
 It does NOT constitute a guarantee or contract.
 In fact, a conformance assertion can be self-asserted.